lleene/hugo-site/content/posts/site-setup.md

 go install
 ```
 I started off with the hermit theme and initialized a repository for this site
 and the theme to track changes separately.
-I will probably adjust the color and
+I will probably adjust the colour and
 type-setting to some extent.
 Then eventually adjusting the actual layouts and
 templates as we go.

 ## Git filter

 Currently I setup two branches: `master` which is deployed statically on
-leene.dev, and `dev` which is just for local development as I try out different
+`leene.dev`, and `dev` which is just for local development as I try out different
 things.
 I setup a clean-smudge git filter to manage deployment on a site-basis:

 ``` toml